 There are few procedures that make people more nervous than a “root canal”.
-Let’s face it – they have a bad rep. The good news is their not as bad as you may have heard.
+Let’s face it – they have a bad rep. The good news is they are not as bad as you may have heard.

 The early 1900’s saw x-rays being used for the first time by dentists.
-Local anesthetics (Freezing!) … were heralded into being in 1910.
-40 years later, manufacturers began to standardize the instruments used for root canal treatments .
+Local anesthetics (freezing!) were heralded into being in 1910, and, 40 years later, manufacturers began to standardize the instruments used for root canal treatments.

 So what is a root canal treatment anyway?
 It can be summarized in three terms: Clean, Fill, and Protect!